 To select a Section in the current Section bank:

-1. Press SHIFT + SCENE (Section) to enter Arranger view.

-- 2. Press the dim lit pad corresponding to the cell of the desired Section on the right display. - → The desired Section is selected.
+- 1. Press SHIFT + SCENE (Section) to access the Song view. - 2.
+Press the dim lit pad corresponding to the Section you want to select. - → The Section is selected.

 Upon your selection, the following happens: